Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 something I've never implemented before: animation!
 We'll take a look at a simple way for sampling time in our scene, how we can associate time points with transformations of objects to make them move and how to compute smooth animation paths with B-Splines.
-Then we'll wrap up with rendering a really cool animation by using 60 different machines spread across two clusters at my lab to render subsets of the animation's total set of frames.
+Then we'll wrap up with rendering a really cool animation by using 60 different machines spread across two clusters at my lab.

 <!--more-->